sfomuseum/go-placeholder-client-www/README.md

   -api
     	Enable an API endpoint for Placeholder functionality.
   -api-autocomplete
     	Enable autocomplete for the 'search' API endpoint.
   -api-url string
     	The URL (a relative path) for the API endpoint. (default "/api/") -cors
     	Enable CORS support for the API endpoint.
   -cors-origin value
     	One or more hosts to restrict CORS support to on the API endpoint.
 If no origins are defined (and -cors is enabled) then the server will default to all hosts.
-  -host string
-    	The host to listen for requests on. (default "localhost") -nextzen-apikey string
+  -nextzen-apikey string
     	A valid Nextzen API key
   -nextzen-style-url string